sedaprotocol/seda-example-ops/README.md

 There are a few example programs in here:

 - [Caplight Eod Market Price](./examples/caplight-eod-market-price/README.md): A way to ask for the market price history for a company leveraging the Caplight API behind a data proxy.
-- [Single Commodity Price](./examples/single-commodity-price/README.md): A way to get the price of a commodity using the DxFeed API behind a data proxy.
+- [Single Commodity Price](./examples/single-commodity-price/README.md): A way to get the price of a commodity using the DxFeed API behind a Data Proxy.
-- [Single Equity Price](./examples/single-commodity-price/README.md): A way to get the price of an equity using the DxFeed API behind a data proxy.
+- [Single Equity Price](./examples/single-commodity-price/README.md): A way to get the price of an equity using the DxFeed API behind a Data Proxy.
 - [Multi Price Feed](./examples/multi-price-feed/README.md): A price pair feed using the free APIs for Binance, Mexc, and Okx.
-- [Single Price Feed](./examples/single-price-feed/README.md): A price feed using the pro Coingecko API behind a data proxy.
+- [Single Price Feed](./examples/single-price-feed/README.md): A price feed using the pro Coingecko API behind a Data Proxy.
+- [EVM Price Feed](./examples/evm-price-feed/README.md): A price feed using the public Binance API, and it's inputs are also EVM ABI format.
+- [Us Rates](./examples/us-rates/README.md): Get the prices of US Assets using the Nobi API behind a Data Proxy.

 You can interact with the examples in various ways.
 To see help information for them all you can run: